ayanrasulova/Thistle/README.md

 ## How To Use!

-First you need to run the setup script:
+First, make sure you have Node.js installed.
+You then need to run the setup script:

 ***You must be using Python 3.12 for the necessary libraries to work***